Copy an environment

 Here are some possible application components in the copy environment that could have external connections and therefore could impact services with the same connections in your production environment.

-• Email - A mailbox can't be synced with two different environments.
+A mailbox can't be synced with two different environments.
 For an Everything copy environment, the user mailboxes in the copy environment must be disabled so the mailboxes don't attempt to send or receive email, or track appointments, contacts, or tasks.
 Set synchronization for the following to None.

-• SharePoint - Deactivate or redirect SharePoint to a sandbox SharePoint environment to prevent impacting documents managed by SharePoint.
+1. Deactivate or redirect SharePoint to a sandbox SharePoint environment to prevent impacting documents managed by SharePoint.
 Go to Settings > Documentation Management > SharePoint Sites.
 Select your site, and then select Deactivate.

-• Yammer - Disable Yammer or redirect to a separate Yammer service to prevent posts made in the copy environment conflicting with posts made in the production environment.
+Disable Yammer or redirect to a separate Yammer service to prevent posts made in the copy environment conflicting with posts made in the production environment.
 Go to Settings > Administration > Yammer Configuration.

 After creating a new sandbox environment, workflows and system jobs might be pending execution.
 Apart from these jobs, if you've connected Yammer to customer engagement apps there will be Yammer activity streams posted from customer engagement apps to Yammer asynchronously.
-These activity streams aren't visible through the system jobs.
-If there were any pending Yammer activity streams before the Disable Background Process is turned on, these activity steams will be posted to the current Yammer configuration once the Disable Background Process is turned back off.
+Such activity streams aren't visible through the system jobs.
+If there were any pending Yammer activity streams before the Disable Background Process is turned on, activity streams will be posted to the current Yammer configuration once the Disable Background Process is turned back off.
 In the sandbox environment, if you have your current Yammer configuration connected to the same Yammer network as your production environment, you might see duplicate activity streams.
 To avoid duplicate Yammer activity streams, redirect your sandbox environment to another Yammer network (possibly a test network) before turning background processes back on.

-• Platform extensibility - Consider disabling the following that could be running in the copy environment and impacting external service components.
+Consider disabling the following that could be running in the copy environment and impacting external service components.

 • Server-side plug-ins.